 The router is reporting correct speed potential. but the actual data rate appears limited to 5 meg.

 Matt: While ever you are turning that off we wouldn’t be able to look into any speed issue Peter and we cant support any issues you are having whilst trying to stream from your home computer whilst you are in a different country.

-Pete: It is surely of no business what I am using the broadband for – I could be streaming from Bellingham to London – that is NOT the issue – I am screen remoting into the machine in the UK and in a browser THERE – speedtest.net is showing 5 meg download, 1 meg upload.
+Pete: It is surely none of your business what I am using the broadband for – I could be streaming from Bellingham to London – that is NOT the issue – I am screen-remoting into the machine in the UK and in a browser THERE – speedtest.net is showing 5 meg download, 1 meg upload.

 The overhead for the screen share is minimal and would have no effect on the reading.

 From April until only a matter of days ago this was NOT happening.

 Matt: Well unfortunate we cant do through any diagnostics with you whilst you are not at the premises Peter so if you get back to us when you are at the premises we can take it form there with you

 Pete: I am not back there until October.. this is unacceptable – I have just explained that the high speed internet has been operating since April without any serious issues – and all of a sudden has dropped dramatically – this has nothing to to with Spain – there must be an issue with the line or exchange.

 Matt D: NO fault can be raised without going through internal premises checks from Peter

 Pete: I can tell you what is happening – what difference does it make if I am physically there.
 I can even produce records of any outages .